Quantum Techniques for Stochastic Mechanics: An example from population biology

 proves that for a large class of stochastic Petri nets, there exists an equilibrium solution of the master equation where the number of things of each species is distributed according to a \href{http://en.wikipedia.org/wiki/Poisson\_distribution}{Poisson distribution}.
 Even more remarkably, these probability distributions are \href{http://en.wikipedia.org/wiki/Independence\_\%28probability\_theory\%29}{\emph{independent}}, so knowing how many things are in one species tells you nothing about how many are in another!
+Here's a nice quote from this paper: \begin{quote} ``The surprising aspect of the deficiency zero theorem is that the assumptions of the theorem are completely related to the network of the system whereas the conclusions of the theorem are related to the dynamical properties of the system.'' \end{quote}